ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 ### Solution 4: String, Dictionary and Set

 You may use String variables (or even one String) to store almost any amount of additional data without adding new variables.
 Strings may be [formatted](StringFormats) to include numbers too.
-You may create for example a comma-separated list of values, then parse it back by iterating over characters, cutting into substrings and converting back to wanted types.
+You may create for example a comma-separated list of values, then parse it back by iterating over characters, cutting it into substrings and converting it back to the wanted types.
 That will involve some advanced scripting but can be used as a last resort.

-Since AGS 3.5.0 there's also a [Dictionary](Dictionary) and [Set](Set) types.
-Those may serve as an easier alternative in this solution.
+Since AGS 3.5.0 there's also a [Dictionary](Dictionary) type and a [Set](Set) type available.
+Those types may serve as an easier alternative in this solution.
 It's easy to check which variables (keys) they contain.
-You can even store "game version" inside as one of the elements and test it after restoring a save to know which version of your game saved it.
+You can even store the "game version" inside them as one of the elements and check for that value after restoring a save to know which version of your game saved it.
 They may be used as a universal global storage, for example, for story variables, expanding them between game updates.

 ### Solution 5: Extending dynamic arrays and managed structs

-As mentioned earlier, any managed object is not restricted to change because its full contents are read from the save.
-This allows to use managed structs and dynamic arrays as infinite reserve for variables.
+As mentioned earlier in this article, any managed object is not restricted to change because its full content is read from the save.
+This allows you to use managed structs and dynamic arrays as infinite reserve for variables.
-Upon loading an old save you would need to test a length or other kind of "version" of that array and resize it: create new one, copy old restored contents, fill in rest with default values, replace pointer variable.
+Upon loading an old save you would need to test the length or another kind of "version" of that array and resize it: create a new one, copy the old restored contents, fill up the rest with default values, replace the pointer variable.

 Consider following example:
 <pre>